- From [quiller], from an interview with Karlheinz Stockhausen:

 - The same voice that recites the number sequence says "Orange".

-- A chorused male voice sings "I'm listening" (Version 3 only)
+- A chorused male voice sings "I'm listening", sampled from Blue Aquarius - At The Feet Of The Master (Version 3 only)

 - At 4:40, a synthesized male voice says "sixtyten new aquarius" (Version 3 only)